cloudhubs/logscraper/docs/index.md

 ### Whole data flow based on CCX Data Pipeline and Insights Results Aggregator

 The whole data flow is described there <https://redhatinsights.github.io/insights-results-aggregator/architecture.html#whole-data-flow>

+### Documentation for Transformation of Log Files to JSON

+Two examples for aggregator logs and one for pipeline logs are given: <https://github.com/cloudhubs/logscraper/blob/master/docs/Transformations.md>